 Szczecin pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Szczecin is high; grass is high; cypress is low.
-Tomorrow (26 June 2026) levels are similar - cypress remains low, grass declining.
-Over the following five days cypress will increase; grass will decrease.
+Today (16 July) pollen in Szczecin is high; grass is high; cypress and mugwort are low.
+Tomorrow (17 July 2026) levels are similar.
+Over the following five days cypress, grass, and mugwort will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app